shakacode/react_on_rails/CONTRIBUTING.md

 ```
 _Note: this runs npm under the hood as explained in **Test NPM for react-on-rails** section above_

 From now on, the example and dummy apps will use your local node_package folder as the react-on-rails node package.
-This will also be done automatically for you via the `rake examples:prepare_all` rake task.
+This will also be done automatically for you via the `rake examples:gen_all` rake task.

 *Side note: It's critical to use the alias section of the webpack config to avoid a double inclusion error.
 This has already been done for you in the example and dummy apps, but for reference:*